13ace37/osu-bm/README.md

 # osu-bm
-beatmap utils for osu!
+beatmap in- & exporter for the popular rhythm game osu!

-This script is in a very early alpha stage.
+__This script is in a very early alpha stage.
 I assume no liability for any data loss or the like when using this script.
-The responsibility lies with the person who runs this script!
+The responsibility lies with the person who runs this script!__

 ## Installation